On the Resolution of Stochastic MPECs over Networks: Distributed Implicit Zeroth-Order Gradient Tracking Methods: Preliminaries and background

 \end{lemma}

 \begin{remark}\em The equation \eqref{eqn:ZO} provides a randomized zeroth-order gradient for the smoothed function $h^\eta$.
-Indeed, it implies that $\left(\tfrac{n}{\mj{2}\eta}\right)\left(h(x+\eta v)-h(x {-\eta v})\right) v$ is an unbiased stochastic zeroth-order gradient of $\nabla_x h^{\eta}$ at $x$.
-This will be utilized in the design of zeroth-order gradient tracking methods in the subsequent sections. {$ \Box$} \end{remark} Consider the minimization of a Lipschitz continuous function $h$.
-To alleviate the challenges arising from nonsmoothness, one may consider the minimization of the approximate smoothed function $h^\eta$.
-In the following, we provide a result that builds a connection between a stationary point to the smoothed problem and an approximate Clarke stationary point to the original nonsmooth optimization problem. \begin{proposition} \em Let $h:\mathbb{R}^n \to \mathbb{R}$ be given and $h^{\eta}(x)\triangleq \mathbb{E}_{{\bf u}\in \mathbb{B}}\left[h(x+\eta {\bf u})\right]$ for some arbitrary $\eta>0$.
+Indeed, it implies that $\left(\tfrac{n}{\mj{2}\eta}\right)\left(h(x+\eta v)-h(x {-\eta v})\right) v$ is an unbiased stochastic zeroth-order gradient of $\nabla_x h^{\eta}$ at $x$\Rme{, where $v$ denotes a realization of the random vector $\mathbf{v}$}.
+This will be utilized in the design of zeroth-order gradient tracking methods in the subsequent sections. {$ \Box$} \end{remark} Consider \uvs{minimizing} a Lipschitz continuous function $h$.
+To alleviate the challenges arising from nonsmoothness, one may consider \uvs{minimizing} the approximate smoothed function $h^\eta$.
+In the following, we provide a result that builds a connection between a stationary point of the smoothed problem and an approximate Clarke stationary point of the original nonsmooth optimization problem. \begin{proposition} \em Let $h:\mathbb{R}^n \to \mathbb{R}$ be given and $h^{\eta}(x)\triangleq \mathbb{E}_{{\bf u}\in \mathbb{B}}\left[h(x+\eta {\bf u})\right]$ for some arbitrary $\eta>0$.
 Then, the following results hold.

 (i) For any $x \in \mathbb{R}^n$, $\nabla h^{\eta}(x)\in \partial_{\eta} h(x)$.

 (ii) For any $x \in \mathbb{R}^n$, $\mbox{dist}(0,\partial_{\eta} h(x)) \leq \|\nabla h^\eta(x)\|$.

 \end{proposition} \begin{proof} (i) See~\cite[Lemma 4]{kornowski2024algorithm}.